MySQL

 STRING

-A random integer between 5400 and 6400.
+A random value between 5400 and 6400 is generated.

 jdbc.properties.*

-Custom connection parameters for the JDBC URL.
+Custom connection parameters in the JDBC URL.

 No